Nudity in American television: History

-The Public Broadcasting Service, which features nudity in anthropological documentaries as well as some films, was the first network to display national programming that featured frontal female nudity on television.
+The Public Broadcasting Service, was an early broadcaster of female nudity on American television.
+In 1973 PBS aired "Steambath" starring Valerie Perrine, whose nude scene is widely regarded as the first intentional female nudity on U.S. television.

 Throughout the United States, many metropolitan areas had independent television stations that were not affiliated with any of the national networks and showed programming only to people within their limited broadcast range.
 During the 1980s, many of these stations experimented with content containing frontal female nudity in movies during prime time.
 KTLA in Los Angeles, for example, showed an unedited version of the Academy Award-winning One Flew Over the Cuckoo's Nest, which featured fully exposed female breasts, between 7:30 and 11 p.m.
 The channel began the time slot with a video of director Miloš Forman stating that the film was too controversial to be allowed a faithful television broadcast (NBC's earlier broadcast had cut the film to fit the two hours format with commercials), but that KTLA believed that the culture had changed such that a complete broadcast would be tolerated and appreciated.
 Then, it was followed by a disclaimer that was repeated after each commercial break.

 From the early 1990s until the early 2000s, some prime time series (such as ABC's NYPD Blue and Once and Again, CBS's CSI: Crime Scene Investigation and Chicago Hope and Fox's John Doe) experimented with nudity.
 NYPD Blue is noteworthy for featuring nudity in the context of people engaging in sexual activity.
 While fully exposed female breasts were never shown, the show often depicted full back nudity of men and women.

 In 1997, NBC broadcast an unedited version of Steven Spielberg's Holocaust film Schindler's List in prime time.
 The film features brief full-frontal nudity of both sexes in non-sexual contexts.
 Then-Congressman Tom Coburn criticized NBC's airing of the film for its nudity, violence and profanity.
 Both Democrats and Coburn's fellow Republicans criticized Coburn for his reaction, and defended the film and NBC's choice to air it in full.
 Coburn subsequently apologized for his reaction.

 In 2013, Buying Naked premiered on TLC that the real estate agent Jackie Youngblood shows homes in clothing optional communities to house-hunting nudists.

 In 2014, Dating Naked is an American reality series dating game show shown on VH1 the series debuted in July 2014, and ran through 2016.